-And the number of carers who say that:

-- They have a say in the services provided for the people they care for. - They feel supported to continue caring. - Caring does not have a negative impact on their health and well-being. - They have a good balance between caring and other things in their life. - Local services are well coordinated for the people they look after. - They actively participate in their community. - They are well informed about their caring role.
+- An increase in the number of carers being identified as a carer. - An increase in the number of carers who say they have a say in the services provided for the person they care for. - An increase in the number of carers who feel supported to continue caring. - An increase in the number of carers who say caring does not have a negative impact on their health and wellbeing. - An increase in the number of carers who have Adult Carer Support Plan. - An increase in the number of carers who have a good balance between caring and other things in their life. - An increase in the number of carers who say that local services are well coordinated for the people they look after. - An increase in the number of carers actively participating in their community.

-11 Appendices
+12 Appendices